Declan Costello: Attorney General of Ireland

 As Attorney General, Costello refused requests by members of the coalition to have their constituents' minor criminal charges squashed, an established practice in Ireland.
-Costello sought to depoliticise the office of Attorney General, and successfully did so in 1975 upon his establishment of the Director of Public Prosecutions's office.
-From then on, briefs for criminal cases would be apportioned despite party relationship.
+Costello sought to depoliticise the office of Attorney General and successfully did so in 1975 upon his establishment of the Director of Public Prosecutions's office.
+From then on, briefs for criminal cases would be apportioned despite the party relationship.
 Finding many of his attempts to reform Irish law stifled by a combination of bureaucratic lethargy and defiance from vested interests, Costello founded the Law Reform Commission in 1975.
 Although the Law Reform Commission lacked resources or political support, in time it was able to produce significant legal reform in Ireland thanks to its institutional status.

 During his time as Attorney General, Costello proved to be a thorn in the side of the British government.
 Costello was vocal in his belief that, wherever possible, the Irish state should refuse to extradite Provisional Irish Republican Army prisoners to the United Kingdom.
 Costello's stance was born out of his experience in 1973 when he was in charge of Ireland's case with the European Commission of Human Rights being against the UK for the internment and torture of nationalists in Northern Ireland.
 Costello had been convinced he needed to establish precedent in international law on the matter, regardless of diplomatic concerns.
 Engaging the political right and tabloid press in the UK, Costello was able to prove in court that the British state was illegally using sensory deprivation techniques on prisoners.
 In 1977, it was decided by the court that the prisoners were treated harmfully before giving the verdict of the UK being cleared of torture.

 For having created the Office of the Director of Public Prosecutions and the Law Reform Commission, Costello has been called the "most consequential attorney general in the state's history".